MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/on-prem-agent.md

 ## Create and configure an App for the agent

-Before using the agent, you must create an app and configure the authentication details which can be used during registration.
-Prior to registration, the agent app asks you to sign in.
-Search admin is the minimum required previlige for the account required for signing into the app.
+First, sign in and note that the minimum required privilege on the account is search administrator.
+The agent will then ask you to provide authentication details.
+Use the steps below to create an app and generate the required authentication details.

 ### Create an app